22 September 1957

 8 December 1957

-Maverick is looking for the men who paid him with counterfeit money during a poker game and when he finds them to clear his name with a marshal who is looking for him.
+Maverick is looking for the man who paid him with stolen money during a poker game to clear his name with a marshal who is looking for him.
 His investigation leads him to a town where he takes a job as a dealer in a saloon.
-Not only does he find information regarding the men but also gets involved with a feud between one of the men and Doc Holliday.
+Not only does he find information regarding the men who stole the money but also gets involved with a feud between one of the men and Doc Holliday.

 15 December 1957